d12/ruby-benchmarks/all_rubies/readme.md

 One of the biggest challenges in writing the benchmarks was trying to create benchmarks that would run on all versions of Ruby between 0.49 and 3.0.2.
 The language has changed a lot in this time!
 Some neat things I learned:

 - `puts` didn't exist originally, so I had to use `print` and `printf`.
-- Methods used to need to be invoked with parenthesis, even when there were no methods.
+- Methods used to need to be invoked with parenthesis, even when there were no args.
 - Iterators and blocks didn't exist originally, so I iterated using a while loop.
 - There wasn't a way (that I could find) to get ms-precise time in Ruby.